taataa/tapspace/docs/api/v2/index.md

 Inherits [Capturer](#tapspacecapturerscapturer)

+Keyboard capturer detects keyboard events and preprocess them for further interaction logic.

-Detect keyboard navigation events.
-Only focusable components emit keyboard events.
+Note that only focusable HTMLElements emit keyboard events.
+Note also that while the keyboard events bubble in DOM, the capturer will re-emit only those that target the captured element, not any of its descendants.

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>